zroe1/gradient-routing/README.md

 This repository contains an implementation of the paper ["Gradient Routing: Masking Gradients to Localize Computation in Neural Networks"](https://arxiv.org/abs/2410.04332).
 The code specifically replicates the MNIST autoencoder experiments described in Section 4.1 of the paper.
 Some training details differ, but this should give a solid start for building on the experiments in the paper.

 <b>Repository Status:</b> The respository is currently being updated with more experiments and replications.
-The plan is to eventually use this respository as starter code for research projects related to gradient routing for UChicago's AI Safety club.
+The plan is to eventually use this respository as starter code for research projects related to gradient routing for UChicago's AI safety club.
 Pull requests are welcome!

 ## Overview